sarahrudy/i-wanna-live-there/README.md

   - POST or PATCH

 ## SARAH:
+**GOALS...**
-- Learn how to build a backend API
+- Learn how to build a backend API using PostgreSQL, Postico, Postman, KnexJS, and ExpressJS
+- Self-teach through research and understanding
+- Create endpoints to query when building frontend application
+- Deploy using Heroku

+**NEXT STEPS...**
+- Ability to POST new city to database

 ## LOGAN:
 - Learn more about requirements for backend data flow